-Escorts and on-campus shuttles are available Monday through Thursday, 5 p.m. to 10 p.m.
-These shuttles transport students from the Bell Tower to the parking lots.
-If a student is uncomfortable or feels unsafe about walking to a vehicle after these hours or has any other special needs, a police officer will be dispatched for escort services.
+Escorts and on-campus shuttles are available Monday through Friday, 5 p.m. to 10 p.m.
+These shuttles transport students, faculty and staff from the Bell Tower to the parking lots.
+If students, faculty or staff feel uncomfortable or unsafe about walking to a vehicle after these hours or has any other special needs, a police officer will be dispatched for escort services.
 Please call ext.
 8888 or 8444 to request this service.